trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Baby-and-me.markdown

 Please check with your healthcare provider before doing any postpartum exercise.

-Tuesdays from 9:30-10:30am; December 1 - December 22

-Next session, Six-weeks, January 12 - February 16. $72 for the session, $15 drop-in per class
+Tuesdays from 9:30-10:30am; January 12 - February 23.
+No class January 26. $72 for the session, $15 drop-in per class